 Book Tickets Online

-Rich in an abundance of heritage and nature, it also boasts the very best of facilities and it is obvious why the Cuilcagh Lakelands Geopark is the perfect location for an activity holiday or just to relax and enjoy beautiful scenery.
+Rich in an abundance of heritage and nature, it also boasts the very best of facilities and it is obvious why Cuilcagh Lakelands Geopark is the perfect location for an activity holiday or just to relax and enjoy beautiful scenery.
 Given the spectacular and unique landscapes the Geopark has to offer, it is hardly surprising that outdoor recreational facilities are an extremely important part of the Geopark.
-The vast expanses of open water and the rugged landscapes lend themselves effortlessly to an array of diverse water and land based activities where there is something to suit everyone regardless of their interests.
+The vast expanses of open water and the rugged landscapes lend themselves effortlessly to an array of diverse water and land-based activities where there is something to suit everyone regardless of their interests.

 - Free (parking charges may apply)